fhclever/CX4242_F20/README.md

 DESCRIPTION

 This program should be used to analyze gene expression data generated using the MERFISH technique and analysis found at https://github.com/ZhuangLab/MERFISH_analysis.
-The user can then choose to perform
+Once this has been done, the user can then choose to perform hierarichal latent tree analysis (HLTA), clustering, the RIPPER algorithm, the random forest algorithm, a neural network, or gene expression analysis.

 INSTALLATION

 Dependencies: Python 3.7 or greater, bokeh, joblib, matplotlib, networkx, numpy, pandas, pickle, scipy, seaborn, sklearn, wittgensen.

 Steps: Download my_gene_analyzer.zip and extract into my_gene_analyzer directory.